jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

-gaining useful insights, and the value of techniques such as graph databases to help cut through the complexities involved with processing and interpreting large volumes of data.In July 2021, Ollie Whitehouse (alongside externalcollaborators Kirsty Paine of the UK National Cyber Security Centre and James Sellwood of Twilio) published the IETF Draft, Indicators of Compromise (IoCs) and Their Role in Attack Defence.
+gaining useful insights, and the value of techniques such as graph databases to help cut through the complexities involved with processing and interpreting large volumes of data.
+In July 2021, Ollie Whitehouse (alongside external collaborators Kirsty Paine of the UK National Cyber Security Centre and James Sellwood of Twilio) published the IETF Draft, Indicators of Compromise (IoCs) and Their Role in Attack Defence.
 This draft reviews the